Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 As the name suggests, site link extensions allow you to create links in your ads to specific pages on your website.

-Your visitors will click to go to the exact page that contains the information they seek.
-Depending on your device, your site link extensions will show in different ways.
+Your visitors will click to the exact page containing the information they seek.
+Depending on your device, your site link extensions will show differently.

 Google can show some further information on your webpage, along with your site link extensions.
 Therefore, giving curious persons more opportunity to engage with your ads.